YXingo/LlmFix/README.md

 If you want to test other models, you will need to modify the code in the corresponding files.

-## data
+## datasets

-This folder contains all the experimental data presented in the paper.
+This folder contains all the datasets used in the paper.